-- The traits that are acquired by an organism over the period of its lifetime are termed as acquired characters. - These characters may or may not get transferred to the next generation.
+- The traits that are acquired by an organism over the period of its lifetime are termed acquired characteristics. - These characters that are not passed on to the DNA of germ cells do not get transferred to the next generation.
+E.g. loss of muscles and less weight due to starvation, loss of limb or tails due to injury, etc.